jflinchbaugh/kd3ee/content/post/2024-07-23-bug-scanning-on-aubs-00-07.md

 - Is it something about the frequency of 460.100?
 - Or is channel 110 the problem?
 - Would another frequency in that spot be a problem?
-- Are there other channels that would trigger the issue?
+-ub Are there other channels that would trigger the issue?

 <!--more-->